Andalusia – Jaén Province – traumas in Beas de Segura

 It certainly wasn’t the food as I found the tapas to be quite poor.
 Half a deep fried potato anyone?
 My friend on the other hand said she ate quite well here but also mentioned a pleasant English-speaking manager who must have been on holiday when I was there.
 Anyway, this is where my drama begins…

 The evening started off calmly enough.
 When I arrived at the bar there were lots of people enjoying the end of a relatively sunny Sunday afternoon.
 One group were playing guitar and singing flamenco songs, an idyllic scene.
 I chose to sit inside on a high stool at the bar, which turned out to be a highly fortuitous choice.
 Towards the end of the evening, around 10pm just before I was about to leave, it started raining so I decided to wait until it stopped.
-A few people came indoors except for one group who stayed under a gazebo on the terrace over the road who also thought it would stop soon.
-However instead the rain got heavier and heavier until the road between the bar and the terrace turned into a river, leaving the people under the gazebo stranded.
-Then the rain turned to strong hail and the river became a torrent of liquid ice!
-Some of the people on the terrace couldn’t bear it any longer so took their shoes off and splashed the short distance across the road just to be inside.
-Then all the lights in the entire village went off for a while although mercifully they came back on after about ten minutes.
-While we were all standing in the dark, at the front window looking out helplessly at the scene, we didn’t notice that the water had started coming in the back door!
-All the staff quickly formed a chain and spent half an hour brushing the water out of the front door with brooms.
-While all this was going on, I was observing the proceedings from the safe heights of my bar stool, brandy in hand!
+A few people came indoors except for one group who stayed under a gazebo on the terrace over the road, presumably becuase they thought it would stop soon.
+Instead the rain became progressively heavier and heavier until the road between the bar and the terrace turned into a river, leaving the people under the gazebo stranded.
+Then the rain transformed to a very strong hail and the river turned into a torrent of liquid ice!
+Some of the people under the gazebo couldn’t bear it any longer and took their shoes off to splashthe short distance across the road river for the sanctuary of the bar.
+Shortly after this, all the lights in the entire village went off, although mercifully they came back on after about ten minutes.
+The storm continued unabated and while we were all transfixed at the front window looking out helplessly at the scene while standing in the dark, we failed to notice that the water had started coming in the back door and was running around our feet!
+The bar staff , with an admirably fast response, formed a chain and spent the best part of an hour brushing the water out of the front door with their brooms.
+While all this was going on of course, I was observing the proceedings from the safe heights of my bar stool, nursing a brandy in my hand!

 Finally the rain stopped and I started to make my way back to the hotel.
-The streets were pitch black and still streaming with water running around the big piles of hail.
-My progress was lit only by the occasional flashing lights of emergency vehicles.
-I was fine until I got to the bottom of town where the main street is met my a few smaller streets coming down the hillsides.
-The flood had washed away four of five cars down these streets and buried them in a huge pile of rocks, tree trunks and other debris when it collided with another torrent on the main road.
-The approach to this dam was a foot deep in fine silty mud so I just had to give up on protecting my shoes and squidged my way through.
-Once I clambered over the pile of cars and rocks the rest of my journey was fine but I felt really sorry for all the people I saw along the way bailing out their homes and shops at 1am in the morning.
-The private language academy I was supposed to be working at was one of them so work was cancelled the next day.
+The streets were pitch black and still streaming with water running around sizable piles of hailstones.
+My progress was lit only by the occasional flashing lights of emergency vehicles as the street lighting was down.
+I was fine until I got to the bottom of town where the main street was met by a few smaller streets coming down the hillsides.
+The flood had turned this into it’s watercourse and washed away four of five cars down the streets and embedded them in a huge pile of rocks, tree trunks and other debris when it collided with a similar torrent on the main road.
+The approach to this gruesome dam was a foot deep in very fine, silty mud so I just had to forget about my protecting my shoes and squidge my way through.
+Once I clambered over the pile of cars and rocks the rest of my journey was pretty straightforward but my heart went out to all the people I saw along the way bailing out their homes and salvaging their shops at 1am in the morning.
+Sadly the private language academy I was supposed to be working at the next day was one of these.
+Needless to say work was cancelled.

 As I got in quite late and spent a fair while longer cleaning the mud off my shoes and clothes, I didn’t leave the hotel until after midday the next day when most of the clear up had finished.
 In fact the huge dam of debris had gone the next time I passed the spot.
 Video here.
 Workers were still shovelling silt off the side streets but the main roads were clear.
 I don’t have any video of the events of the previous night as my battery died pretty early on but these videos, here and here, show some of what happened in the town of Cebolla which was hit in the same storm.
 You can also get a very small idea of the mess that needed clearing up from my photos.